FB_EnOceanPTM200

 bSwitches2_4 := fbEnOceanPTM200_2.bSwitches[3];

-In this example program two transmitter modules (PTM200/PTM250) are queried; one with the transmitter ID 16#C6, another one with the transmitter ID 16#C7.
-A function block FB_EnOceanPTM200 is created for both transmitter modules.
-Both function blocks obtain their information from the upstream receive block FB_EnOceanReceive and are only active (input bEnable) if the receive block is active and not in error.
-The buttons of the first transmitter module are assigned to a Boolean array bSwitches1 for further analysis, while the buttons of the second transmitter module are assigned to individual Boolean variables bSwitches2_1 to bSwitches2_8; both options are conceivable.
+In this sample program two transmitter modules (PTM200/PTM250) are queried; one with the transmitter ID 16#C6, another one with the transmitter ID 16#C7.
+A function block FB_EnOceanPTM200 is created for each of the two transmitter modules.
+Both function blocks obtain their information from the upstream receive function block FB_EnOceanReceive and are only active (input bEnable) if the receive function block is active and not in error.
+The push buttons of the first transmitter module are assigned to a Boolean array bSwitches1 for further analysis, while the push buttons of the second transmitter module are assigned to individual Boolean variables bSwitches2_1 to bSwitches2_4; both options are conceivable.